MicrosoftDocs/memdocs/memdocs/includes/cloud-native-endpoints-definitions.md

 <!-- This include file is used in the cloud native endpoint guides in /memdocs. -->

-When reading about cloud native endpoints, you'll see the following terms:
+When reading about cloud native endpoints, you see the following terms:

 - **Endpoint**: An endpoint is a device, like a mobile phone, tablet, laptop, or desktop computer.
 "Endpoints" and "devices" are used interchangeably.
 - **Managed endpoints**: Endpoints that receive policies from the organization using an MDM solution or Group Policy Objects.
 These devices are typically organization owned, but can also be BYOD or personally owned devices.